dajuly20/ControlPi/readme.md

 A executable is shipped which is built for Raspbian GNU/Linux 9 (stretch).
-See Demo-Video on [youtube.com](https://www.youtube.com/watch?v=_jfn4xiY1Rk) See Documentation (german) https://github.com/dajuly20/Thesis/blob/master/thesis.pdf Download full SD Image on: https://owncloud.wiche.eu/download/ControlPi/ControlPi-Raspbian-Strech.tar.gz
+See Demo-Video on [youtube.com](https://www.youtube.com/watch?v=_jfn4xiY1Rk) See Documentation (german) https://github.com/dajuly20/Thesis/blob/master/thesis.pdf

 [![Demo on YouTume](https://media.giphy.com/media/QB3UTSvPs2DX91s0Ya/giphy.gif)](https://www.youtube.com/watch?v=_jfn4xiY1Rk)

-## Getting Started
+## Easiest way:
+* Attach the PiFaceDigital2 to the RaspberryPi
+* Download full SD Image: wget https://owncloud.wiche.eu/download/ControlPi/ControlPi-Raspbian-Strech.tar.gz
+* Extract with `tar -xvzf ControlPi-Raspbian-Strech.tar.gz`
+* opt: `sha1sum ControlPi-Raspbian-Strech.img` and check if equal to `cat ControlPi-Raspbian-Strech.img.sha1sum`
+* Transfer to SD Card with `dd if=ControlPi-Raspbian-Strech.img of=/dev/<Your-SD-Card> bs=4M status=progress`

+## If you have Raspbian installed already
 * Attach the PiFaceDigital2 to the RaspberryPi
 * Open a ssh connection and clone this repository with `git clone https://github.com/dajuly20/ControlPi`
 * cd into the new directory ControlPi and execute `./start_manual.sh` to check if the executable works.